DominCyber/Python-GUI-Guessing-Game/README.md

--compute guess function, declaring first parameter of the class -declare count variable for attempts made by user -declare variable to retain pseudorandom number -IF/ELIF/ELSE statement where user input variable equals pseudorandom 	n		 number -compute print string that displays number of attempts -ELIF statement where user input is less than pseudorandom number -compute print string as input being too small
+-compute guess function, declaring first parameter of the class -declare count variable for attempts made by user -declare variable to retain pseudorandom number -IF/ELIF/ELSE statement where user input variable equals pseudorandom number -compute print string that displays number of attempts -ELIF statement where user input is less than pseudorandom number -compute print string as input being too small